TIIF-Bench: How Does Your T2I Model Follow Your Instructions?: Construction of TIIF-Bench

 \subsection{Limitations of Current T2I Evaluation Benchmarks}

-As T2I models evolve, how to accurately evaluate their ability to follow natural language instructions has become an increasingly important problem.
-The existing main benchmarks, including \textsc{CompBench++}~\cite{huang2025t2icompbenchenhancedcomprehensivebenchmark}, \textsc{GenEval}~\cite{ghosh2023genevalobjectfocusedframeworkevaluating} and \textsc{GenAI Bench}~\cite{li2024genaibenchevaluatingimprovingcompositional}, decompose the evaluation of instruction-following into interpretable dimensions, including object attributes, inter-object relations, and a spectrum of reasoning skills (\textit{e.g.}, counting, comparative, and logical inferences).
-However, we observe that these benchmarks still suffer from several key limitations, which can be categorized as \textbf{{prompt-design flaws}} and \textbf{{evaluation-protocol flaws}}.
+As T2I models continue to evolve, accurately evaluating their ability to follow natural language instructions has become increasingly important.
+However, existing benchmarks still suffer from several limitations, which can be broadly categorized into \textbf{prompt-design flaws} and \textbf{evaluation-protocol flaws}.